The Campaign Trail Less Traveled: A Profile Of John Mangelli

 “I’m a devoted Catholic, husband, and father.”

-“I will fight for affordable health care, lower taxes, social security, converting welfare into workfare, and converting consumption to conservation.”
+“I will fight for affordable health care, lower taxes, seo services everyone can use, social security, converting welfare into workfare, and converting consumption to conservation.”

 “I will vote according to majority opinion, not special interests.”